councilwatch/councilwatch/README.md

 ## Development

 > [!IMPORTANT]
 > Depending on your system.
-The docker commands below may instead be `docker-compose` (notice the hyphen).
+The docker compose commands below may instead be `docker-compose` (notice the hyphen).
 It also may require running as root (or with sudo)

 ### Requirements